MadhavaRaoallam/Account-Update/README.md

 This Package contains a batch class which updates the account records.

-use the below syntax to run the Batch class
+use the below syntax in developer console to run the Batch class

 updateAccountStatus accountBatch = new updateAccountStatus('customer');